Water Submersion Leak Test using Custom Internal Pressurization System

 A medical device customer contacted us to build them a water submersion internal pressurization system that will allow them to perform a leak test according to the ASTM F2096 test protocol.
 Their tank dimensions requirements were 55 inch long, 30 inch deep, and about 12 inch high.
 They also requested to design and build sample holding clamps, shown in black which will hold the sample connected to the lid.
 The sample holder will grab the test pouch by the outside seal and hold it on the lid.
 This will allow the operator to load the testing pouch and clamp it to the lid.
 The operator then closes the lid and submerses the test pouch under water before applying internal pressure to the test specimen.
 The ASTM F2096 testing tank also has an overflow tank to the right of the main tank to allow any excess water to drain so that the water doesn’t overflow the actual testing tank.
 Furthermore, there are two separated lids and each lid has a total of QTY: 3 door hinges and a total of QTY:3 x door clamps.
 This whole system is situated on 8020 aluminum extrusion table frame structure on lockable swivel casters.
 If you are looking to build an internal pressurization water submersion leak testing system, look no further and reach out to us to find out why we are the industry leader when it comes to leak testing.

 Our clients prefer to work with us because we are Experts in Vacuum Science and Technology.
-You should check out some of our other items we carry; click on the links below.
+What are you building?
+Take a look at the links below and discover some of the cool things we make.